Miriam O’Kane Mara

 Refereed Book Chapters

 “Ethnography as Rhetorical XA Research Aggregator” with Dr. Andrew Mara.
-Essay accepted for inclusion in the book Rhetoric and Experience Architecture, eds.
+Rhetoric and Experience Architecture, eds.
 Michael Salvo and Liza Potts.
-Parlor Press, Forthcoming 2017.
+Parlor Press, 2017.
+184-196.

 “Irish Identification as Exigence: A Self-Service Case Study for Producing User Documentation.” with Andrew Mara.
 Computer-Mediated Communication across Cultures: International Interactions in Online Environments.
 Eds Kirk St. Amant & Sigrid Kelsey.
 Hershey, PA: IGI Global, 2012.
 173-186.